kwmsmith/scipy2013-cython-tutorial/julia/README.rst

       python julia_ui.py julia_cython.pyx

 3. Add variable typing for the scalar variables in the julia_cython.pyx file.
    See how much of a speed-up you get.
+See the slide material for reference.

 4. Turn the `kernel` function into a C only function.

-5. Use typed memoryviews to further optimize the numpy arrays.
+5. Use typed memoryviews to further improve performance.

 Bonus
 ~~~~~